 Hello to all..

-**WX4NHC will also be active with their Amateur Radio Station through this time period for as long as needed.**
+**WX4NHC will also be active with their Amateur Radio Station as well beginning at 3 PM EDT Thursday Afternoon through late Thursday Evening.**

-Here are the VoIP Hurricane Net Plans for Hurricane Idalia as of Tuesday Afternoon 8/29/23 – 245 PM EDT:
+Here are the VoIP Hurricane Net Plans for Hurricane Helene as of Wednesday 9/25/24 at 240 PM EDT:

 https://voipwx.net/voip-hurricane-net-reporting-criteria